 where $\Upsilon(t)$ is the invertible operator defined by

 \end{proposition}

-Observe that $\Upsilon$ has the properties
+Observe that $\Upsilon(t)$ has the properties

 Thus we have defined the inverses $E^\vee$, $E^\wedge$, $E^\Feyn$, $E^\aFeyn$ and the bisolutions $E^\PJ$, $E_-^{(+)}$, $E_-^{(-)}$, $E_+^{(+)}$, $E_+^{(-)}$.
 They satisfy the relations \eqref{eq:PJ=vee-wedge} and~\eqref{eq:PJ=(+)-(-)}.
-As described in the introduction, in the setting of the Minkowski space, and more generally, of a stationary spacetime, they satisfy several other identities.
+As described in the introduction, in the setting of the Minkowski space and, more generally, of a stationary spacetime, they satisfy several other identities.
 These identities do not hold in general.
-Instead, we have the following relations:
+Instead, we have: